Negotiating Relationships And Issues of Power in the Workplace

 Power-from-within is what Dallaire and Chamberland, two Quebec university researchers, and Bill Nincas, a community worker, call empowerment.
 Empowerment underlines the ability of each individual to act either individually or collectively in order to solve his or her problems and to make changes in his/her life.
 The driving force for this action stems from self-esteem and motivation and an analysis of obstacles that hinder life and need to be removed.
 Participating in a community is an ideal way to allow individuals to develop their abilities and to live a fulfilled life.
 These authors advocate participation in community groups to help people to find their place as citizens in civil society.

 According to the American educator Sharif M. Abdullah, the character for power in Chinese has three elements: One part is forward motion; the second part is a heart; the third part is a goal.
 Therefore, the Chinese definition of power is moving forward, with heart, to achieve a goal.
 When you have all three elements, heart, forward motion, and a goal, you are beginning to achieve authentic power.
-If you dosomething without heart, without love, it lacks power.
+If you do something without heart, without love, it lacks power.
 If you act without a goal, you act without power.

 In addition to inter-personal dynamics, MCM also bases its community development work on the philosophy of empowerment as put forth by Paulo Freire, a Brazilian educator, Margot Breton, a Quebec social worker, and Brian Murphy, a Canadian activist.
-See the bibliography for references to help you find more information.

 Establishing proper boundaries is the foundation upon which a healthy professional team is built.
 When we claim our personal power through proper boundaries, we become more effective professionals and colleagues.